 As a couple it’s up to you whether you prefer the middle D/F pair for the same unrestricted aisle access for each passenger, or a window pair A/C or H/K. We tend to go for the window pair, as it provides more privacy especially for the window passenger.

 A330 Economy Class

-For couples, the A330 is actually one of the best SIA aircraft for economy class travel, due to the 2-4-2 configuration.
+For couples, the A330 is actually one of the best SIA aircraft for Economy Class travel, due to the 2-4-2 configuration.

-The 64 window pairs on this aircraft are perfect for couples, all other aircraft in the SIA fleet have a 3-3-3 or 3-4-3 configuration in economy, with the exception of the eight A380 Config 1 aircraft which have a small 2-4-2 economy section at the back of the upper deck, and it fills up quickly for obvious reasons.
+The 64 window pairs on this aircraft are perfect for couples, all other aircraft in the SIA fleet have a 3-3-3 or 3-4-3 configuration in economy, with the exception of the eight A380 Config 1 aircraft which have a small 2-4-2 economy section at the back of the upper deck, and that fills up quickly for obvious reasons.

 Extra legroom seats can be found only at the window pairs of row 48 on this aircraft, but beware the bassinet positions across two of the middle seats in row 48, so there may be some increased noise in this area.

 It’s easy to avoid proximity to the toilets by choosing a seat towards the front of the first economy cabin (we would suggest rows 31 to 40).
 As with business class you do play a slight gamble with proximity to the bassinet row, so on a long overnight flight, hedge your bets towards mid-cabin in the forward section in our opinion.

 Row 34 A/C and H/K: For the window pairs at row 34, the window is missing.
 If you’re a fan of the view outside, or just plain claustrophobic, avoid.